 The finish line is in sight!
 But don’t forget these last—but important—steps.

 Review the work with your contractor: try all the drawers and doors, look closely at the edges and finishes, and make sure everything is working the way it should.
 If there are any problems, point it out and add them to the punch list.
 The contractor will either fix it on the spot (if it’s minor) or set up another time to return.
-Sweeten’s founder + CEO, Jean Brownhill, advises to keep notepads in each space, and do not speak to your contractor for two weeks during this time, but take notes of what needs fixing as you live in your new home.
+Sweeten’s founder + CEO, Jean Brownhill, recommends keeping notepads in each space, and not speaking to your contractor for two weeks during this time.
+Instead, take notes of what needs fixing as you live in your new home.

 STEP 16: Punch list items (1-10 days)

-Depending on what the items are—this could be anything from straightening a cabinet door to waiting on installing that last out-of-stock item—it could take anywhere from a day to several weeks.
-When it’s on the long side, though, that is usually due to backordered items.
+Depending on what the items are, this step could take anywhere from a day to several weeks.
+It depends on the items left: are you straightening a cabinet door, or waiting on installing an out-of-stock item?
+When it’s on the long side, though, it’s usually due to back-ordered items.
 Otherwise, your contractor should be able to return and fix everything in a few days.

 STEP 17: The final payment (10 minutes)

-You’ve been making installments throughout the renovation, but when the last item on your punch list has been addressed, it’s time to pay the remaining percentage to your contractor!
+You’ve (hopefully)! made installments throughout the renovation.
+When the last item on your punch list is complete, it’s time to pay the remaining percentage to your contractor!

 This timeline provides a detailed look at the various aspects of renovating and a range of how long each step should take.
 While some factors may be outside of both your and the contractor’s control, the key is isolating the steps that you think might be obstacles in advance, and allotting more time to get them done.